OpenCV X Input

 How it works

 A brief explanation: I’m no longer using the library’s object-tracking algorithms.
 Instead, the mouse is just tied to the position of the “average” red pixel, with some trivial logic for throwing away outliers.
 Once the bounding box of the glove drops below a certain width, a click event is triggered.
+I simulate clicks and mouse motion with the XTest library.

 (The interaction is not normally this laggy, but istanbul clobbers performance when compositing is enabled.
 Disable compositing, you say?
 I need my exposé: the window buttons on a taskbar would be too small to use reliably.
 The system’s not perfect.
 Yet.)